ya-yak/grayemo/README.md

 # Installation

-The ready-to-use version is right there.
+A compiled version is right there.
 If it satisfy your OS version and PC architecture, you can just download and unpack zip.

 **Caution**: to run the program, you may need download some of '.NET' libraries.